The Cheapskate's favorite Black Friday deals of 2017

 Weight loss: Lose It! is one of the top-rated weight-loss tools in both the Apple and Google app stores.
 The free version is great; the Premium version adds meal- and exercise-planning tools, support for fitness trackers, tons of extra challenges and more.
 It's normally $40 per year, but right now you can get a year of Lose It!
 Premium for $20.
 (You'll find that offer via in-app purchase.)
 Perfect jump-start to your New Year's resolution!

-Okay, that's it for now!
+OK, that's it for now!
 Tell me what you like here, and be sure to share any other fantastic deals you've scored today.

 Black Friday deals: See every Black Friday 2017 deal we've found so far.